top of page

 IMG_1768 (1).jpeg

-I am a LCSW (Licensed Clinical Social Worker) with over 10 years of experience providing psychotherapy.
+I am a LCSW (Licensed Clinical Social Worker) with 15 years of experience providing psychotherapy.

 I have extensive training in many modalities including:

-EMDR, Hakomi Somatic Psychotherapy, IFS-Oriented Parts Work (Internal Family Systems), Ecotherapy, Mindfulness, Cognitive Behavioral Therapy (CBT), Expressive Arts, and Transpersonal Psychotherapy.
+IFS (Internal Family Systems), EMDR, Hakomi Somatic Psychotherapy, Ecotherapy, Mindfulness, Cognitive Behavioral Therapy (CBT), Expressive Arts, and Transpersonal Psychotherapy.

 Link here for a more detailed description of my training